guibueno/guibueno.github.io/_docs/references.markdown

 ##### Asher, J. J. (1969).
 The Total Physical Response Approach to Second Language Learning*. *The modern language journal*, *53*(1), 3-17.

+##### Atkins, D. E., Brown, J. S., & Hammond, A. L. (2007).
+A review of the open educational resources (OER) movement: Achievements, challenges, and new opportunities (pp. 1-84).
+Creative common.

 ##### Awan, R., Azher, M., Anwar, M., & Naz, A. (2010).
 An investigation of foreign language classroom anxiety and its relationship with students’ achievement.
 Journal of College Teaching & Learning, 7, 33-40.

 ##### Bernat, E., Gvozdenko, I. (2005).
 Beliefs about language learning: Current knowledge, pedagogical implications and new research directions.
 Retrieved from http://www.researchonline.mq.edu.au/vital/access/services/Download/mq:7446/SOURCE1